XGovFormBuilder/x-gov-form-community/form-terminology/form-builder-components.md

 If you are considering developing or buying a form building your should aim to make sure it:

 - meets the needs of user (for example, content designers or developers)
-- complies with any design requirement (for example, GOV.UK Design System)
+- complies with any design requirement (for example, GOV.UK Design System, multi-language support)
 - uses an open standard for form definition and ownership
 - can handle your form logic needs (for example, branching, looping, skipping, one to many relations)
 - integrates with your backend systems easily